klsoundarya/mindspark/README.md

 There are media query breakpoints.
 This convenient feature allows users to easily access different sections of the website, making the browsing experience smoother and more efficient.

+- Changed the icon of the contact, so it varies in the features image.

 | Features        	| Desktop                                            	| Phone                                            	|
 |-----------------	|----------------------------------------------------	|--------------------------------------------------	|
 | Top Header       |![top header](read-me/features/desktop/top-header.jpg)| ![top header](read-me/features/phone/top-header.jpg)|